c128lib/c128lib.github.io/index.md

 [Usage](usage): setup your environment to use <code>c128lib</code>.

 [Become a contributor](becomeacontributor): setup you environment to become a <code>c128lib</code> developer.

+[Best practice](bestpractice): some best practice to help coding better.

 [Changelog](changelog): look changes in <code>c128lib</code>.